olebole/irafdoc/doc/quadred.mkfringecor.rst

   the fringe pattern caused by the sky emission lines.
 These fringe images are then scaled and subtracted from the observations by <b>ccdproc</b>.
-  The background is determined by heavily smoothing the image using a moving <tt>"boxcar"</tt> average.
+  The background is determined by heavily smoothing the image using a moving <span style="font-family: monospace;">"boxcar"</span> average.
 The effects of the objects and fringes in the image is minimized by using a sigma clipping algorithm to detect and exclude them from the average.
 Note, however, that objects left in the fringe image will affect the fringe corrected observations.
 Any objects